japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

   hadoopConf: Configuration): (PartitionedFile) => Iterator[InternalRow]
 ----

-NOTE: `buildReaderWithPartitionValues` is part of spark-sql-FileFormat.md#buildReaderWithPartitionValues[FileFormat Contract] to build a data reader with the partition column values appended.
+`buildReaderWithPartitionValues` is part of the [FileFormat](FileFormat.md#buildReaderWithPartitionValues) abstraction.

 `buildReaderWithPartitionValues` sets the <<options, configuration options>> in the input `hadoopConf`.